Pandaqi/Pandaqi-Studio/pandaqi-studio/content/nine-lives/_index.md

 title: "Nine Lives"
 headerTitle: "Don't be the first cat to run out of lives!"
 blurb: "As we all know, cats start with nine lives.
 And as we all know, playing the wrong cards makes you lose a life ... unless you're willing to bet on it."
+blurbProject: "You're a cat with 9 lives.
+But blowing up a round with the wrong number makes you lose a life, and you really don't want to be the first to die.
+(Has several expansions and spin-offs.)"

 extraCSS: true
 downloadLink: "https://drive.google.com/drive/folders/1WkqwCiMo_ggHSkjPDfKS1fSDENgWjzoh"